When it comes to enterprise resource planning (ERP) systems, the search for the right solution for your business can prove quite daunting.

 With centralised accurate data, sales and customer support staff interact with customers quickly, without having to go through the finance or production departments for information on the customers’ history.

-Also, most ERP software comes with mobile applications for iOS, Android, and Windows devices.
+Also, most ERP software comes with iOS, Android, and Windows devices mobile applications.
 This on-the-go mobility further enhances staff productivity.

-For example, a salesperson at a customer’s place could find out whether there are any outstanding transactions or observe buying patterns through his mobile app, without going through the finance department.
-He could then try to up-sell another product, or remind a customer of outstanding payment.
+For example, a salesperson at a customer’s place could find out whether there are any outstanding transactions or observe buying patterns through his mobile app without going through the finance department.
+He could then try to up-sell another product or remind a customer of an outstanding payment.

 Similarly, a managing director could check her dashboards in her mobile app for real-time updates on critical business KPIs, enabling her to make faster, accurate decisions anytime, anywhere.